Stutsman County, North Dakota

 Stutsman County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 21,593.
-Its county seat is Jamestown.
+As of the 2020 census, the population was 21,593, and was estimated to be 21,546 in 2024, making it the 8th-most populous county in North Dakota.
+The county seat and the largest city is Jamestown.

-The Jamestown, North Dakota Micropolitan Statistical Area includes all of Stutsman County.
+Stutsman County comprises the Jamestown, North Dakota micropolitan statistical area.

 History

 The Dakota Territory legislature created the county on January 4, 1873, with area partitioned from Buffalo and Pembina counties.
 It was not organized at that time, nor was it attached to another county for administrative or judicial purposes.
 It was named for Enos Stutsman, an area lawyer and politician.
 On June 10 of the same year, the county organization was effected, with Jamestown as the county seat.
 Its boundaries have not changed since its creation.

 Geography

 The James River flows south-southeasterly through the east central part of the county.
 The terrain consists of low rolling hills, dotted with lakes and ponds in its western portion.
 The area is largely devoted to agriculture.
-The terrain slopes to the east and south; its highest point is a hill at the southwestern corner, at 1,965' (599m) ASL.
-The county has a total area of 2298.071 sqmi, of which 2221.904 sqmi is land and 76.167 sqmi (3.3%) is water.
-It is the second-largest county in North Dakota by land area and third-largest by total area.
+The terrain slopes to the east and south; its highest point is a hill at the southwestern corner, at 1,965 ft ASL.

+According to the United States Census Bureau, the county has a total area of 2298.071 sqmi, of which 2221.904 sqmi is land and 76.167 sqmi (3.31%) is water.
+It is the 2nd largest county in North Dakota by total area.